VirgilSecurity/virgil-purekit-go/README.md

 Before starting practicing with the SDK and usage examples be sure that:
 - you have a registered passw0rd Account
 - you have a registered passw0rd Application
-- and you got your passw0rd application's credentials, such as: Application ID, Access Token, Service Public Key, Client Secret Key
+- and you got your passw0rd application's credentials, such as: Application Access Token, Service Public Key, Client Secret Key

 If you don't have an account or a passw0rd project with its credentials, please use the [passw0rd CLI](https://github.com/passw0rd/cli) to get it.